How to See Most of New Zealand in Under Two Weeks

 Heading south on the North Island will eventually bring you to Wellington, New Zealand’s capital city.
 Your stay can’t go without checking out the highly-regarded Te Papa Museum where you can learn all about the country’s weird and wonderful wildlife, geography and history.
 The artistic city also has much to discover along its waterfront, as well as in the huge Botanic Garden.
 By night, hit CourtenayPlace and Cuba Street for a big night out.

-Find out more about Wellington in Wellington City – Guide for Backpackers.
+Find out more about Wellington in The Complete Guide to Wellington.

 Day 6 – Wellington to Picton to Christchurch